michael-wall/rabbit-mq-demo/README.md

   - **rabbit-mq-default-pass** password for **rabbit-mq-default-user**, mapped in the rabbitmq service LCP.json file.
   - **rabbit-mq-liferay-user** used by rabbitmqpublish CX and rabbitmqlistener custom service, user has queue read & write access only, mapped in their LCP.json files.
   - **rabbit-mq-liferay-pass** password **rabbit-mq-liferay-user**, mapped in their LCP.json files.
-  - Note: These secrets don't need to be manually mapped to individual services, the service LCP.json files will take care of the mappings.
+  - Note: These secrets don't need to be manually mapped to individual services, the service LCP.json files use the @rabbit-mq-xxxx syntax which will take care of the mappings.

 - Deploy the RabbitMQ custom service and configure RabbitMQ
   - The rabbitmq/LCP.json in the repository is pre-configured.
 It is a StatefulSet service with a volume defined for /var/lib/rabbitmq to retain the RabbitMQ setup after a restart.